novoscale/manifesto/README.md

 ### Be Noble
 We take creating an environment of respect, collaboration and partnership very seriously.
 In every meeting, email, or chat we send, everyone should assume positive intent and aim to help address what is going on.
 Delivery and professionalism will be key, and we will not compromise the quality; nor, will we accept excuses without a proposed solution plan.
 We believe in the power of celebration and in creating the space for people to share openly, speak up, and reach out.
 We will expect our NovoScalers to always be ready to lend a hand.
 We do not believe in hierarchies where top executives are far away and mysterious; we consider ourselves a team.

+### Think at Scale
+Time is precious.
+Everything we embark on will aim to simplify and automatize the way we operate, avoiding inefficiencies, redundancies and time waste at all costs.
+From staff meetings, to sales strategy and office expansion, we will constantly aim to answer if what we are doing is scalable: can this be done for 100, 1000, 1000000 people?
+How can we simplify the steps to make this scalable and inclusive?
+Scale brings consistency and growth and we will require that everyone in our team has scalability as a mindset.

 ### Our Leadership Principles - Our Leaders:
 | Get things done | Are empirical learners | Ask why| Prioritize key tasks | Excel in ambiguity | Lead & inspire |